 11.2 Minimum requirements for MSR operation

-For single RAT UTRA operation, minimum requirements for demodulation performance are specified in subclause 8.3.
+For OTA AAS BS in single RAT UTRA operation, minimum requirements for radiated demodulation performance are specified in subclause 11.3.

-For single RAT E-UTRA operation, minimum requirements for demodulation performance are specified in subclause 8.4.
+For OTA AAS BS in single RAT E-UTRA operation, minimum requirements for radiated demodulation performance are specified in subclause 11.4.

 11.3 Minimum requirements for UTRA operation

-The single RAT UTRA operation in FDD shall fulfil all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.12 of 3GPP TS 25.104 [6].
+For OTA AAS BS in single RAT UTRA operation in FDD, all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.12 of 3GPP TS 25.104 [6] shall be fulfilled, considering limitation of up to two demodulation branches as captured in subclause 11.1.1.

+NOTE: There are also optional BS demodulation performance requirements specified in 3GPP TS 25.104 [6], which are subject to manufacturer’s declarations.

-In the referred UTRA specifications, the term BS with RX diversity refers to performance requirements for two demodulation branches, and BS without RX diversity refers to performance requirements for one demodulation branch.
+In the referred UTRA specification, the term BS with RX diversity refers to performance requirements for two demodulation branches, and BS without RX diversity refers to performance requirements for one demodulation branch.

 11.4 Minimum requirements for E-UTRA operation

-The single RAT E-UTRA operation shall fulfil all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.4 of 3GPP TS 36.104 [8].
+For OTA AAS BS in single RAT E-UTRA operation, all mandatory BS demodulation performance requirements specified in subclauses 8.2 to 8.4 of 3GPP TS 36.104 [8] shall be fulfilled, considering limitation of up to two demodulation branches as captured in subclause 11.1.1.

+NOTE: There are also optional BS demodulation performance requirements specified in 3GPP TS 36.104 [8], which are subject to manufacturer’s declarations.

 In the referred E-UTRA specification, the term "RX antennas" refers to demodulation branches (i.e. not physical antennas).

 ------------------------------ End of modified section ------------------------------